BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 The files ``cfrance2.sas7bdat``, ``cfrance.sas7bdat``, ``coutline.sas7bdat``,  ``gfrance2.sas7bdat``, ``gfrance.sas7bdat``, ``goutline.sas7bdat``, ``xfrance2.sas7bdat``, ``xfrance.sas7bdat``, ``xoutline.sas7bdat`` appear to be generated on a 'Linux' system.

+Text may appear in non-ASCII compatible, partially ASCII compatible, or multi-byte encodings.
+In particular, Kasper Sorenson discovered some text that appears to be encoded using the Windows-1252 'code page'.

 Compression Data
 ================